okta/okta.github.io/_source/_posts/2019-02-06-welcome-micah.md

 layout: blog_post
 title: 'Welcome Micah Silverman'
 author: dogeared
-description: "We welcome not exactly newcomer Micah to the team"
+description: "We welcome not exactly newcomer Micah to the team."
 tags: [security, authentication, api]
 tweets:
 - "@afitnerd <3 @OktaDev!
 Psyched to join the DevRel team!
 Want to play a game?"